lethehoa/Racoon_template_guide/README.md

 ```

 ## I. **Introduction**
-Racoon is based on the perception of using YAML template file as the input for sent, receive and process data from request.
+Raccoon is based on the perception of using YAML template file as the input for sent request, receive and process data from response.
 One of the main strength of our tool is customizable template.
 A knowledge user can create their own template suitable with their need.
 Those template are written by YAML because this language has a simple and clean syntax and very human-readable.

 <p id="components"> </p>